nobodyatandnothing/ffmpeg-on-clear-linux/doc/NV-Requirements-And-Preparation.md

 Until CUDA reaches full compatibility with GCC 11.x, install the `c-extras-gcc10` bundle.
 This applies if `gcc --version` returns 11 or later.
 A flag will be passed to `nvcc` to use `gcc-10`.

+**Note:** The `000-install-dependencies` script now checks and installs the gcc10 bundle automatically.

 ```bash
 sudo swupd bundle-add c-extras-gcc10
 ```